-Mama Tulia is a Non-profit Organization dedicated to working with vulnerable mothers with premature babies by transforming the lives of both the mothers and preemies through providing for their physical, economical, spiritual and emotional needs.
-Our highest priority is increasing the survival of premature babies by providing a better and safer living environment for them to grow and live life to its fullest just like other normal children who were born at the right time.
+Mama Tulia is a Non-profit Organization dedicated to working with vulnerable mothers of premature babies by transforming the lives of both the mothers and preemies through providing for their physical, economical, spiritual and emotional needs.
+Our highest priority is increasing the survival of premature babies by providing a better and safer living environment for them to grow and live life to its fullest just like other children who were born at the right time.
 We aim to show the society that it’s not a curse or witchcraft to give birth to a premature baby, as it is highly considered in Uganda, but every child is a gift from God whether born on time or way too early.

 “To reduce preterm deaths by increasing survival chances of premature babies in Uganda with informed and supported mothers”.